 For example, an employee may be going through a divorce and facing the proposition of losing their home and children as well as their spouse.
 Maybe a worker has an ailing mother to care for and lives in a constant state of tension over going home from the office only to find she passed alone.
 Maybe a staff member is facing losing their home due to their spouse losing a job or because one of their side hustles didn’t work out as well as hoped.

 Before making any firing or disciplinary decisions, take time to speak with the employee about what may be affecting their performance.
-It may turn out that instead of losing a valuable worker that costs money to replace, simply allowing the staff member a bit of time off to grieve or deal with other personal matters may get them back up to speed.
+It may turn out that instead of losing a valuable work that costs money to replace, simply allowing the staff member a bit of time off to grieve or deal with other personal matters may get them back up to speed.

 Building a Team, Not Hiring Minions

 The highest achieving organizations know how to honor the contributions of all staff members.
 They also foster positive relationships between coworkers while respecting employee needs off the clock.
 Managers and supervisors can increase productivity by instituting team-building endeavors that make workers smile, not frown and shake their heads.